cfwheels/API-Generator/README.md

 Installation
 ------------

-1. Deploy this code into the root of a CFML website or use the embedded server by executing "mvn jetty:run" (Maven required).
+1. Deploy this code into a folder in an CFML website or use the embedded server by executing "mvn jetty:run" (Maven required).

-2. Rename the `wheels1.1` folder to just `wheels`.
-(If you want to generate for another version of Wheels instead, rename its given folder name in the same manner.)
+2. Download and replace the `wheels` folder with desired version.
+Alternatively, if you have "cfwheels-www" project already downloaded next to this project, you can specify the desired wheels version inside pom.xml and execute "mvn clean install" (Maven required)

 3. Setup a data source in the ColdFusion administrator called `cfwdocs`.
 This application has been tested on MySQL 5.